Greater Hartford

 Greater Hartford is a region located in the U.S. state of Connecticut, centered on the state's capital of Hartford.
 It represents the only combined statistical area in Connecticut defined by a city within the state, being bordered by the Greater Boston region to the northeast and New York metropolitan area to the south and west.
 Sitting at the southern end of the Metacomet Ridge, its geology is characterized by land of a level grade along the shores of Connecticut River Valley, with loamy, finer-grained soil than other regions in the state.

-Greater Hartford (the metropolitan area as defined by the U.S. Census Bureau), had a total population of 1,213,531 at the 2020 United States census.
+Greater Hartford (the metropolitan area as defined by the U.S. Office of Management and Budget), had a total population of 1,150,473 at the 2020 United States census.

 Hartford's role as a focal point for the American insurance industry is known nationally.
 The metropolitan area's affluence and its vibrant music and arts scene define the region's culture.
 The region's economy is closely tied with Springfield, Massachusetts, with both cities being served by Bradley International Airport and with their shared presence within the Knowledge Corridor, being only 25 miles apart.
 The area is also served by the smaller Hartford-Brainard Airport.

 Definitions

 New England City and Town Area

-New England City and Town Areas (NECTA) are cluster of cities and towns throughout all of New England defined by the Office of Management and Budget.
-The Hartford-East Hartford-Middletown, CT Metropolitan NECTA consists of 54 towns, including 25 in Hartford County, 5 in Litchfield County, 6 in Middlesex County, 2 in New London County, 12 in Tolland County, and 4 in Windham County.
+New England City and Town Areas (NECTAs) were clusters of cities and towns throughout New England defined by the Office of Management and Budget (OMB).
+The Hartford–East Hartford–Middletown, CT NECTA consisted of 54 towns, including 25 in Hartford County, 5 in Litchfield County, 6 in Middlesex County, 2 in New London County, 12 in Tolland County, and 4 in Windham County.
+NECTAs were discontinued in July 2023.

-Metropolitan statistical area
+Metropolitan Statistical Area

-The United States Census Bureau also defines the Hartford–East Hartford–Middletown, CT Metropolitan Statistical Area (MSA) based on towns as building blocks.
-The area contains 54 towns of Hartford County, Tolland County, and Middlesex County.
-The 2015 population estimate for the MSA is 1,211,324.
+The OMB also defines the Hartford–West Hartford–East Hartford, CT Metropolitan Statistical Area (MSA) based on Connecticut planning regions.
+As of July 2023, the area consists of the Capitol and Lower Connecticut River Valley Planning Regions.
+The 2025 population estimate for the MSA is 1,171,426.

-A region very similar to the MSA is covered by the combination of the Hartford Service Delivery Area and the Mid-Connecticut Service Delivery Area, covering 56 towns.